Understanding the Creator Economy

 That’s why influencer marketing automation is so important.
 Campaign workflow tasks are highly repetitive and are more efficient to manage within the right software solution.

-Managing inventory while overseeing free gifts to creators often places unique burdens on ecommerce brands that lack a strong product fulfillment process.
+Managing inventory while overseeing free gifts to content creators often places unique burdens on ecommerce brands that lack a strong product fulfillment process.
 Among the best solutions to this challenge is seamless ecommerce shop integration within an influencer marketing software platform.

-Whether product seeding, commissions on sales, flat fees, or a combination of all three, high-performing influencer programs must plan their creator payments carefully.
+Whether product seeding, commissions on sales, flat fees, or a combination of all three, high-performing influencer programs must plan their content creator payments carefully.
 Brands need to disburse payments accurately and in a timely manner in order to maintain strong relationships with their creators.

 The creator economy offers consumers and brands a unique opportunity to connect in ways never before possible in the history of retail.
 Brands that see beyond the initial conversion power of influencer campaigns can enhance their authenticity across their entire marketing funnel, thereby lowering their costs and increasing results.